mgadaphy/dicom-research/README.md

 - Click "Delete" to remove an annotation
 - Only the creator of an annotation can edit or delete it

+### Consensus Review
+1. Access the consensus viewer for studies with multiple reviews
+2. Toggle reviewers on/off to compare different annotations
+3. Click "Show Discrepancies" to highlight differences between reviewers
+4. Discrepancies are color-coded by type:
+   - Yellow: Spatial discrepancies (similar location, insufficient overlap)
+   - Magenta: Classification discrepancies (same location, different findings)
+   - Orange/Blue: Presence discrepancies (findings marked by one reviewer but not others)
+5. Click "Focus" on a discrepancy to highlight it on the image
+6. Toggle between "Overlay View" and "Side by Side" to compare annotations

 ### Administrator Functions
 - Log in with the admin account
 - Admin users can see annotations from all radiologists
 - Radiologists can only see their own annotations
+- Admins can initiate consensus reviews for studies with multiple annotations

 ## Technologies Used